taylordotfish/freeze/README.md

 If you change something in the track and need to re-freeze, enable all of the plugins that occur before Freeze and play back the sections of the project that have changed.
-If many sections have now become silent, it may be more convenient to open Freeze’s GUI and click the Clear button, which clears all recorded audio.
+If many sections have now become silent, it may be more convenient to click the Clear button in the GUI, which clears all recorded audio.

 Real-time safety